arnosimons/arnosimons.github.io/projects/scratchbook/scratchbook.md

             <div id="ElementsCard" class="collapse in">
               <div class="card-body" style="overflow-x:auto;">
                 <p>
-                  Under the hood, <strong>ScratchBook takes an atomistic approach to scratch notation</strong>.
+                  Under the hood, <strong>ScratchBook takes a unique atomistic approach to scratch notation</strong>.
 Any scratch curve is generated from a sequence of distinct building blocks, called <strong>elements</strong>, each of which exhibits a unique combination of <strong>"subatomic features"</strong>.
                 </p>
                 <p>
-                  ScratchBook's element can be grouped into <strong>eleven classes</strong>:
+                  ScratchBook's elements fall into <strong>eleven classes</strong> and <strong>two groups</strong>:
                 </p>
                 <div class="container elements-container">
                   <div class="row elements-group">